Code-Institute-Submissions/Akragas/README.md

     - I am pleased with this revised colour scheme as I feel it pays homage to traditional tones yet makes a feature of the bright red which expresses the vitality that this ancient site still holds to this day.
-    - Although I quite liked the bright red on maroon treatment for the timeline, I knew that accessibility was more important and so used higher-contrast cobination of white/grey on maroon.
+    - Although I quite liked the bright red on maroon treatment for the timeline, I knew that accessibility was more important and so used higher-contrast combination of white/grey on maroon.

 - #### Typography
     - Typefaces used are Lexend Peta for titles/headers and Open Sans for body text with Sans Serif as the fallback if fonts aren't imported correctly.